BioDepot/BioDepot-workflow-builder/README.md

     --privileged --group-add root \
     biodepot/bwb
 ```
-### My window is too small
+### My Bwb window and dexktop are too small
-Try the following:
-1. Open a new browser window
-2. Maximize the window
-3. Type in the url to connect to Bwb but do not let it auto-complete e.g. localhost:6080 **NOT** localhost:6080/vnc_auto.html

-The technical explanation is that Bwb resizes to the window size that it detects when it is first connected to a browser by cycling through a series of different endpoints.
-However, the last url may get cached and may skip the resizing steps.
+Note that changing the size of the Desktop restarts the application and any work that is not saved will be lost.

+If you are using a browser to connect to Bwb, zoom out until you have the desired window size.
+Then type ?auto after the url (e.g. localhost:6080/?auto) and press enter.
+The Desktop will resize after about 30 seconds to the size of the new window.
+You can also enter the height and width in pixels for the desktop instead (e.g. localhost:6080?width=1920&height=1080)

+Type ?auto after the url (localhost:6800/url) and press return.
+The

+If you are using a vnc client you can right-click on the canvas and choose resize from the dropdown menu.
+Enter the new width and height into the dialog box.
+The application will disconeect and restart with the new Desktop size.
+This may take 30 seconds or so.
+After resizing, reconnect with the VNC client.

 ### STAR and Kallisto won't run
 There are two common reasons: